 OSPF’s big idea

 OSPF is a routing protocol.
 Two routers speaking OSPF to each other exchange information about the routes they know about and the cost for them to get there.

-When many OSPF routers are part of the same network, information about all of the routes in a network are learned by all of the OSPF routers within that network—technically called an area.
-(We’ll talk more about area as we go on).
+When many OSPF routers are part of the same network, information about all of the routes in a network is learned by all of the OSPF routers within that network—technically called an area.
+(We’ll talk more about the area as we go on).

 Each OSPF router passes along information about the routes and costs they’ve heard about to all of their adjacent OSPF routers, called neighbors.

 OSPF routers rely on the cost to compute the shortest path through the network between themselves and a remote router or network destination.
 The shortest path computation is done using Dijkstra’s algorithm.
 This algorithm isn’t unique to OSPF.
 Rather, it’s a mathematical algorithm that happens to have an obvious application to networking.

 Consider a simple example of five routers connected as shown in the diagram below.
 Assuming all links have the same cost, what’s the fastest way for R3 to connect to R5?
 Through R4 — R4 is the lowest cost path.
 (R3’s path to R5 via R1, for example, adds another link and therefore additional cost.)